tercen/tercen_scatter3d/README.md

 - Interactive selection of factors to colour by.

 ##### Usage
-Creates 3D scatter plots from columns in tercen.
+Creates 3D scatter plots from columns in the cross=tab view of Tercen.

 Input projection|.
 ---|---